 Want to know what other bloggers are writing about in your content area?
 Want to see what’s trending?
 BuzzSumo gives you advanced search tools to find the content that performs best in your target market, your industry and your preferred marketing publications.
 Harnessing the power of BuzzSumo makes your content marketing efforts much easier and more strategic.

 Enter a search term about your industry or potential blog topic and KeywordTool.io will spit out up to 750 other suggestions and alternatives for potential blog content.
-The secret is KeywordTool’s ability to pull information from Google’s autocomplete engine giving you a bunch of long-tail keyword suggestions for your content needs.
+The secret is KeywordTool’s ability to pull information from Google’s autocomplete engine giving you a bunch of long-tail keyword suggestions for your content writing needs.

 SmartInsights – “A tutorial on keywordtool.io”